 Many people blame Health and Safety for the increasing paperwork we encounter in pretty much everything we do these days.
 Where our parents' generation simply applied varying degrees of common sense when stepping onto a ladder we now seemingly have to adhere to working at height regulations and be ladder trained.
-Signs are put out warning us of a wet floor when just got wet outside ourselves and I have personally come across the words "may contain traces of nuts" on a packet of peanuts.
+Signs are put out warning us of a wet floor when we just got wet outside ourselves and I have personally come across the words "may contain traces of nuts" on a packet of peanuts.
 While there is some merit in this last example - technicalities - it is still ridiculous to many degrees.
 Whatever happened to common sense and the ability to take charge of our own wellbeing without somebody constantly telling us that "Health and Safety told us to [insert random rubbish here]".
-In fact if you ever fancy ready what the Health and Safety Executive (HSE) actually publish, their mythbuster is a rather amusing coffee break read.
+In fact if you ever fancy reading what the Health and Safety Executive (HSE) actually publish, their mythbuster is a rather amusing coffee break read.

 The outdoor industry is no stranger to the blanket Health and Safety excuse.
 Ever since I came to the UK the amount of paperwork involved in the outdoor pursuits has fascinated me.
 Every climbing centre requires a separate registration form including a signed statement risk acceptance, a multiple choice style question section with the obligatory "catch you out" item and the various disclaimers and medical info.
 If you only ever go to a new centre once in a blue moon you will probably not really mind too much, but once you have been to a fair few centres and needed to fill in the exact same template form over and over again you will find the process tedious to say the least.
 In fact, once you have stopped reading the questions in the multiple choice section, but instead just skim for the buzzword designed to "catch you out" - just look for "extra training" - you know you have well and truly passed the entrance to paperwork hell.